All-on-Four dental Implants in Toronto

 No medical procedure is completely without problems.
 We’ll go over some problems that people may experience with the All-on-Four procedure. • Surgical complications: These are the common potential risks involved in any surgical procedure such as the risk for infection, poor healing, prolonged bleeding, and discomfort. • Dental implants that do not integrate with your bone: This often happens when there are certain risk factors such as smoking, poor nutrition, and poor bone density.
 The implant can be removed in order to allow the site to heal and then placed again. • Dental implants that fail: This happens rarely but when it occurs, it’s usually because of untreated gum disease.
 Taking good care of the implants by brushing and flossing regularly as well as going for dental check-ups will prevent implant failure. • Dental restorations that break are also a rare occurrence.
 In fact, it’s shown that only 1% of dentures break.
 When this happens, a repair procedure can be done or the dentist may recommend replacing the denture altogether. • Lastly, there are people who experience some difficulty adapting to the dental restorations.
 This is rare but when it happens, the restorations may have to be removed.
-We take all necessary measures to prevent all these complications when performing the All-on-Four procedure.
+Thus when performing the All-on-Four procedure in our Toronto clinic we take all necessary measures to prevent all these complications.

 Before the All-on-Four procedure begins, the dental surgeon will discuss with you certain potential implant problems even if there’s a minor chance that this may happen to you.
 First, the implant may refuse to fuse with the bone, a situation that’s often known as ‘implant failure’.
 This can be a source of frustration to both the patient and the dentist but there’s a very low risk of occurrence.
 The good news is, if failure does occur, more often than not, a new implant can be placed again and still stand a high chance of integrating into the bone.
 Another common problem occurs when the site is infected.
 This may occur due to contamination during the surgery or if the patient had one of the risk factors.
 You may want to look out for signs of infection such as an implant that is loose or wobbly, bad taste in the mouth, foul breath, red gums around the implant, pus or bleeding around the implant.
 There are also patient medical conditions that can increase the risk of implant failure.
 For instance, if the patient has osteoporosis or a compromised immune system, there’s an increased risk of complications after the surgery.
 Lifestyle factors such as smoking, drinking and poor hygiene can also prevent one from a successful implant procedure

-Benefits of the All-on-Four dental implants in Barrie
+Benefits of the All-on-Four dental implants in Toronto

 High Success Rate: